kxxg1/JSACFIVE/README.md

-# Event Planner Form (Javascript)
+# Event Planner App (Javascript)

 ## Description

-The form will allow the user to enter the following information: name and date of their event.
+The App will allow the user to enter the following information: name and date of their event.
 The form will display a message that includes the user's name, date of the event, weather forecast, and the number of invites that should be sent.

 Sunny weather: invite 20 guests
 Rainy weather: invite 10 guests